Wolfgang Wild (curator): Speaker

 Wild has been a speaker at TEDGlobal (Oxford, 2010), Lost Lectures (London 2012), DISH (Rotterdam, 2013), Remix London (2012, 2014), Remix New York (2014), Birdie Photography Conference (London, 2014), Culture Jam (Vienna, 2015), Let's Get Real (Brighton, 2015), International Culture Forum (St Petersburg, 2015), The Story (London, 2016), Digikult (Gothburg, 2017), Dealer Day (Verona, 2017), Brandy (Milan, 2017), RiseUp (Cairo, 2017), the British Association of Picture Libraries and Agencies (Wellcome Trust, 2016, Museum of London, 2018), CITEMOS (Vicenza, 2018) and Curating Social Media (The Photographers Gallery, London, 2019).

 Museumpreneurs

 In 2011, Wild set up the Museumpreneurs project and website with Shire Books, to showcase and encourage entrepreneurial activity in the museum sector.
 The project set out its mission statement: “We want to explore what it means for a museum to be entrepreneurial, we want to showcase museums already being entrepreneurial, and we want to help more museums be more entrepreneurial more of the time”.
 Wild presented on the project at the 2011 Museums Galleries Scotland conference.

 In his 2011 keynote speech to the Museums Association conference, Ed Vaizey MP, and Minister for Culture, Communications and Creative Industries talked about the project: "Look at the Museumpreneurs website.
 Many businesses and many retailers would jump at the chance to work with museums in this way.
 I was delighted to find their mission statement.
 For better or worse, that sums up my approach pretty well."

-Culture 24

-From October 2015 to September 2017, Wild was a board member of British arts and heritage charity Culture 24.